davidfrodri/webdecoded-portolio/README.md

 This portfolio showcases my work and skills in web development.
 It includes information about me, my projects, and how to get in touch.

+### Portfolio Enhancement

+What started as a simple layout inspired by WebDecoded has grown into something much larger.
+It's an expression of my desire to push boundaries, not only in terms of design and aesthetics but also in the implementation of advanced practices and technologies.

+### Additional Implementations

+Here, you'll find a demonstration of my ability to apply industry best practices.
+Some key implementations include:

+- **Thorough Testing:** Every aspect of this portfolio is backed by robust testing, from unit tests to end-to-end (E2E) tests.
+Quality is a priority.

+- **Continuous Integration / Continuous Delivery (CI/CD):** I use CI/CD to ensure that every change is smoothly deployed, and you're always viewing the latest version online.

+- **Automation with GitHub Actions:** GitHub Actions has become an essential part of my workflow, automating critical tasks to keep this portfolio in its best shape.

 ## Features

 - Responsive design